On Resilient Graph Spanners: Preliminaries

-The fragility of all edges in a graph $G=(V,E)$ with positive edge weights can be trivially computed in a total of $O(m^2 n + mn^2 \log n)$ worst-case time by simply computing all-pairs shortest paths in all graphs $G\setminus e$, for each edge $e\in E$.
+The fragility of all edges in a graph $G=(V,E)$ with positive edge weights can be trivially computed in a total of $O(m^2 n + mn^2 \log n)$ worst-case time by simply computing, for each edge $e\in E$, all-pairs shortest paths in graph $G\setminus e$.
 A faster bound of $O(m n +n^2\log n)$ can be achieved by using either a careful modification of algorithm \texttt{fast-exclude} in~\cite{CamilThorup} or by applying $n$ times a modified version of Dijkstra's algorithm, as described in~\cite{Dagstuhl4}.
 For unweighted graphs, the above bound reduces to $O(m n)$.